Cole987/GPO-US-GOUV/Readme.md

 # 		**GPO US Government :**

-Here is the list of the GPO that the US Government us to secure, there computer.
+Here is the list of the GPO that the US Government use to secure, there computer.

 You will find on this Hub for now GPO from :